ESM1977/ml-assessment-Esmita-Gupta/part_b/business_analysis.md

 - and leads to better promotion decisions for each group of stores.

 ### Conclusion
-So, instead of one global model, the retailer should use a **location-aware modelling strategy** that reflects how different store groups behave differently under promotions.
+So, instead of one global model, the retailer should use a **location specific modelling strategy** that reflects how different store groups behave differently under promotions.

 # B2.
 Data and EDA Strategy